-3.2 The Environmental Assessment (Scotland) Act 2005 places a duty on the Council to identify and assess the environmental consequences of its proposals.
-However, no action is required as the Act does not apply to the matters presented in this report.
+- 3.2 The Environmental Assessment (Scotland) Act 2005 places a duty on the Council to identify and assess the environmental consequences of its proposals. - 3.2.1 The proposals have been considered under the Act; however, no action is required as the Act does not apply to the matters presented in this report.
 This is because the Committee are requested to note the contents of the report only and the Committee are not being requested to approve, adopt or agree to an action or to set the framework for future decisions.